tomoyanonymous/quartz-line-age/README.md

 ## Usage

-The plugin uses a two-stage approach to add line age visualization:
+The plugin is separated into 3 stages

 1. **LineAgePre** - Runs before markdown processing and inserts metadata markers
+1. **LineAgeMid** - Runs after toc is generated, and removed unnecessary html comments from them.
-2. **LineAgePost** - Runs after HTML conversion and transforms markers into styled elements
+1. **LineAgePost** - Runs after HTML conversion and transforms markers into styled elements

 ### Usage